310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Madara %}
 Anzu-saaan!
 It’s your Mamaaaaa!!! ☆

 Hm?
-Hahaha, you’re right!
+Hahaha, you’re riiight!
 It’s the *Halloween* Party, so I should be saying Trick or Treat!
-Touche!
+Touché!
 You win! ☆

 Let me try that again!
 Trick or Treat!
-Let’s make this the best festival ever, Anzu-san~♪
+Let’s make this the beest festival ever, Anzu-san~♪

-Hehe, I thought you’d be up to your ears in your producer work on the day of the event, since it *is* you we’re talking about…
+Heheh, I thought you’d be up to your eyes in your producer work on the day of the event, since it *is* you we’re talking about…

-But whaddya know, you’re actually wearing a costume, huh?
+But whaddya know, you’re actually wearing a costume, huuuh?

 What is it, anyway?
 Ohh, Red Riding Hood?

-It suits you perfectly!
-Powerless, but will never lose to any monster!
-Such tenacity!
+It suits you peeerfectly!
+Powerless, but will never lose to any monster! *Such tenacity!*

-Yep yep, this is gonna be a wonderful day!
-It’s gonna be a festival!
-You should enjoy yourself~♪
+Yep yep, this is gonna be a wonderful daaay!
+It’s gonna be a festivaaal!
+So you should enjoy yourself~♪

 Although, you *have* been acting all excited for a while now.

 Why have you been making your hand into a gun and shooting at me with a “Bang!
 Bang!”, anyway?

 Hahaha, are you trying to say something like, “as a producer, I’m going to punish any monster who does evil”?
-Or are you just messing around for fun?
+Ooor are you just messing around for fun?

 Either way!
 I’m an immortal type of monster, so a gun won’t be enough to kill me!

-I’m gonna survive!
-Until the very moment Halloween is over!
+I’m gonna stay alive until the very moment Halloween is oveeer!

 Hm?
 What am I going as?

-Hmm… I thought about being a cyclops at first, but the eyeball would look pretty gross, right?
-It’d make me look bad in front of people.
+Hmm… I thought about being a cyclops at first, but people told me the eyeball would look preeetty gross.

 So after going through countless ideas, I finally decided on being a “Guardian of the Valley of Kings”!
 So basically an Egyptian monster.
-If you wanted to be more specific, then I guess it’d be a mummy.
+If you wanted to be less specific, then I guess it’d be a mummy.

 Now then, Anzu-san!
 Go ahead and call me Mummy~♪

 Huh?
 “You want to be called something mama-like *that* badly?”, you say?
 “It’s just impressive at this point”?

 Uhhh… Huh?
-You were so excited just a second ago, and now it just died off!
+You were sooo excited just a second ago, and now it just died off!

-…Hehe.
+…Heheh.
 I was preparing for the event with Ryuseitai, and they asked me if I wanted to be a Jiangshi with them.

-I was part of Ryuseitai once, and they do get along with me… and I did have fun working with them, but I really should make sure to keep some distance from them.
+I was part of Ryuseitai once, and they do get along with me…

+Aaand I did have fun working with them, but I really should make sure to keep some distance from them.

-I mean, you’re like that too, right?
-You’re going as a fairytale character—A costume that makes you seem like an outsider… It’s as if you’re trying not to get deeply involved with anyone, or end up matching with anyone.
+I mean, you’re like that too, riiight?

+You’re going as a fairytale character — A costume that makes you seem like an outsider… It’s as if you’re trying not to get deeply involved with anyone, or end up matching with anyone.

 I’m thinking into it too much?
 I guess I shouldn’t act like we’re similar, just because we’re childhood friends…

-But I dunno, I just can’t help but feel like I’m looking at myself when I see you… It makes me feel really uneasy.
+But I dunnooo, I just can’t help but feel like I’m looking at myself when I see you… It makes me feel really uneasy.

 …Hm?
 What’s up?
 Are you giving me candy?